 Pin for later:

 Today I’m sharing how we easily added outdoor exterior lights to our patio!
 After two failed attempts the third times the charm with this new installation method.
-Ever since I binge watched the show parenthood a few years ago and drooled over their outdoor family gathering place, I knew I wanted to add exterior commercial grade patio lights to add ambiance to our outdoor space.
+Ever since I binge watched the show Parenthood a few years ago and drooled over their outdoor family gathering place.
+I knew I wanted to add exterior commercial grade patio lights to add ambiance to our outdoor space.
 We have tried for the last two summers and each time the lights were too heavy for the support posts we created.
 I’m going to show you the way that worked for us and its both easy and affordable!
 Follow me over @jordecor for more home inspo!!

 In the past we have tried adding outdoor lights with wood posts, concrete in shallow and wide planters, we’ve tried poles, concrete in narrow/tall planters, neither held up in the weather and on our uneven patio pavers.
 For this, our third attempt we knew we needed to get something super strong and heavy duty like a pipe and secure it to something already very sturdy.
 Surrounding our patio is this little picket fence that we rescued from the side of the road and gave new life to.
 The fence posts are cemented into the ground, we realized we could use these super sturdy posts as support for the pipes which would hold up the ends of our string lights.